Parokya ni Edgar: Mainstream

+Millennium success: 2003-2009

 All throughout 2015, the band toured selected cities in the United States; they headlined at the Landmark Loews Theater in Jersey City, New Jersey on March 21, 2015.
 That same year, the band began recording for their next album and contained the tracks "Sing" and "Lagi Mong Tatandaan", the former featuring Rico Blanco.
 Their 9th studio album and their 14th overall album is entitled Pogi Years Old.
 The cover album was revealed on September 2, 2016 through their Facebook page and expected to be released by 2016.
 Former member Vinci Montaner was said to appear on the album as a featured artist.
 On September 9, 2016, the band held a free surprise show at the Bonifacio Shrine in Manila.
 The album was released on October 17, 2016 nationwide and on digital format.
-The band would held an album launch at Eastwood Central Plaza on October 16, 2016.
-This marks the return of Vinci Montaner, who would join permanently days later.
+The band held an album launch at Eastwood Central Plaza on October 16, 2016, marking the return of Vinci Montaner, who would join permanently days later.

 On November 22, 2017, Parokya was named as the newest celebrity music star inductee in the 2017 Eastwood City Walk of Fame in Eastwood City Mall Quezon City for their influence in Pinoy rock music.
 Parokya was the third related music group and first OPM rock band to be inducted to the Eastwood City Walk Of Fame.

-Parokya Ni Edgar also celebrated their 25th silver anniversary in October 2018 following with more concerts and gigs.